thetruejard/LardRenderQueue/README.md

 [Blender Website](https://www.blender.org)

-Neither Blender nor the Blender Foundation are in any way affiliated with this project.
+The Blender Foundation does not endorse this project in any way.